 Crossed cheques cannot be encashed.
 This means that if any random person on the street picks up the cheque, they cannot receive the money in cash.

-This ensures that the only way funds are transferred is if the recipient of the cheque deposits it into his/her bank account.
+Crossing a cheque ensures that the only way funds are transferred is if the recipient of the cheque deposits it into his/her bank account.

-To ensure that only the intended recipient can deposit the cheque, remember to cross your cheque and strike out the words “or bearer”
+To ensure that only the intended recipient can deposit the cheque, remember to cross your cheque and strike out the words “or bearer”.

 3. How to write a cash cheque in Singapore